jesselessa/my-musical-data/README.md

 [Vite](https://vitejs.dev/) is used for a modern and lean development workflow.

-1. **Install Node.js**: Ensure you have the latest LTS version.
+1. **Install Node.js** : Ensure you have the latest LTS version.
-2. **Install Dependencies**: Run `npm install` in both the client and server folders (if separated) or the root.
+2. **Install Dependencies** : Run `npm install` in both the client and server folders (if separated) or the root.
-3. **Build for Production**: Use `npm run build` to generate the optimized `dist` folder.
+3. **Build for Production** : Use `npm run build` to generate the optimized `dist` folder.

 ## Contributing

 Contributions are welcome!
-If you have ideas for new visualizations or features:
+If you have ideas for new visualizations or features :

 - Fork the repository.
-- Create a feature branch: `git checkout -b feature/amazing-feature`.
+- Create a feature branch : `git checkout -b feature/amazing-feature`.
-- Commit your changes: `git commit -m 'Add amazing feature'`.
+- Commit your changes : `git commit -m 'Add amazing feature'`.
-- Push to the branch: `git push origin feature/amazing-feature`.
+- Push to the branch : `git push origin feature/amazing-feature`.
 - Open a Pull Request.

 ## Stay updated

-To keep your local version up to date with the latest features:
+To keep your local version up to date with the latest features :
-`git pull origin main`
+`git pull origin main`.

 ## Contact